 - How long has the employee worked for your law firm?
-The longer the employee has worked of your law firm, and proven themselves as being high character, the more apt you would be to take the two weeks notice.
+The longer the employee has worked of your law firm, and proven themselves as being high character, the more apt you would be to take the two weeks’ notice.
 On the flip-end, the less time an employee has worked for you, and the less character they have exhibited, the less likely you would be to take the notice.

-- Where is the employer going to work?
+- Where is the employee going to work?
 If the employee is leaving to work for a business that is not a direct competitor, the more likely you might be to keep them for those two weeks.
 On the flip-end, if they are going to work for a direct competitor in the same area of law, you may think long and hard about taking the notice due to confidentiality concerns, the possibility that they try and bring others with them, the potential for negativity in the workplace, etc.

 - What work items are on the agenda for this employee?
 If there are pressing matters on the agenda for this person that you believe they can finish up before they leave, the more likely you would be to keep them.
-On the flip-end, if there are not pressing matters on their agenda, and/or others would be similarly able to handle these matters, the less likely you would be to keep them for the two weeks.
+On the flip-end, if there are no pressing matters on their agenda, and/or others would be similarly able to handle these matters, the less likely you would be to keep them for the two weeks.

 - Has the employee announced their departure in a classy way?
 If they have, the more likely you would be to take their notice.
-On the flip-end, if the employee is leaving because of a set of grievances they have, and they are airing these un-diplomatically, the less likely you would be to keep them for the two weeks.
+On the flip-end, if the employee is leaving because of a set of grievances they have, and they are airing this un-diplomatically, the less likely you would be to keep them for the two weeks.

 - Will this employee say good things about your law firm over their final two weeks?
 In other words, if the employee will talk glowingly about their time with the firm over their final two weeks, you would likely be more apt to take the two weeks.
-On the flip-end, if the employee is groveling and negative over their final two weeks, the less likely you ultimately may be to take their notice.
+On the opposite, if the employee is groveling and negative over their final two weeks, the less likely you ultimately may be to take their notice.